University of Navarra (TECNUN) - February 2026

 - Go to vast.ai and create an account using your

-button on the top-right corner. - Send me an email with the email you used to register in the step above.
-I will transfer $30 in credits to your account.
+- Send me an email with the email you used to register in the step above.
+I will transfer $15 in credits to your account.
 This amount should last for about 100 GPU hours when using an instance with an RTX 3090.

-template shown as in the image below under the red shade. - Then, optionally increase: the disk space allocated to anything between 64GB and 100GB, the host reliability to over 99%, and the max instance to approx 1month.
+- Then, optionally increase the disk space allocated to anything between 64GB and 100GB, the host reliability to over 99%, and the max instance to approx 2 weeks.
 For reference, see the shaded areas in green on the screenshot above.

-- In vast.ai you have a wide selection of GPUs, from low-end gaming GPUs (e.g GTX 1050Ti) all the way to the latest data center gpus (e.g. H200) .
+- In vast.ai you have a wide selection of GPUs, from low-end gaming GPUs (e.g. GTX 1050Ti) all the way to the latest data center GPUs (e.g. H200).
 For this course you likely won’t need more than an RTX 3090.
 In fact, you might want to choose a low-end GPU (e.g. RTX 3060) for the practicals and use a more powerful GPU later for the assignment when you have all or most of your code ready.
 Note you can also choose an instance with multiple GPUs.
 This is great if you want to run your Flower experiments fast.
 You can filter through all GPUs available using the drop down menu shaded in orange in the screenshot above.

 - At a high level instances might seem identical.
 Below are two instances that we could choose from, both have an RTX 3060 and both cost about $0.1/hour.
-However! if you look closely you’ll see one has far more CPUs (in red) and RAM (in blue) than the other.
+However, if you look closely you’ll see one has far more CPUs (in red) and RAM (in blue) than the other.
 Take these specifications into account when choosing your instance.
-Higher CPU count and RAM amount will give you more head room to run your Flower simulations.
+Higher CPU count and RAM amount will give you more headroom to run your Flower simulations.

 - Min CUDA Version:

-- Machine Resources:
+12.6 - Machine Resources:

 - CPU Cores: anything between 10-32